Variations of golf: Nines

-Nines, or 9-points, is variant of match play typically played among threesomes, where each hole is worth a total of nine points.
+Nines, or 9-points, is a variant of match play typically played among threesomes, where each hole is worth a total of nine points.
 The player with the lowest score on a hole receives five points, the next-lowest score 3 and the next-lowest score 1.
 Ties are generally resolved by summing the points contested and dividing them among the tying players; a two-way tie for first is worth four points to both players, a two-way tie for second is worth two points to both players, and a three-way tie is worth three points to each player.
 The player with the highest score after 18 holes (in which there are 162 points to be awarded) wins the game.
 This format can be used to wager on the game systematically; players each contribute the same amount of money to the pot, and a value is assigned to each point scored (or each point after 18) based on the amount of money in the pot, with any overage going to the overall winner.

 A variation on nines is sixes, or split sixes, in which six points are available on each hole, awarded 4-2-0 with ties resolved as in nines.